 So, how do you play?
 What do you do for the shear joy of it?
-Let’s inspire one another.
+I’d love to hear from you.